JacobPacheco100/JacobPacheco100/README.md

 ### Hey there 👋

-My name is Jacob Pacheco, im a junior frontend web developer and a Treehouse Techdegree graduate.
+My name is **Jacob Pacheco**, im a **junior frontend web developer** and a Treehouse Techdegree graduate.
 I specialize in programing reliable and interactive modern responsive websites and if need be, accurately replicating designs into code.

 ### Im Capable of...
   * Writing symantic HTML clode